13 Best Lightweight Sleeping Bags 2026

 Pros

-• Weighs just 0.85 lb — among the lightest full-featured bags on the market.
+• Weighs under 1 lb — among the lightest full-feature down bags available.

 Cons